There are so many ways to build a list and it’s actually a lot simpler than a lot of people make it.

 Want to know some of my creative tricks?
 I have tutorials in my free design resource library, which you can get access to at the bottom of this post

-I urge you to use Canva at Work, if you can’t afford the $12/month, just start with the free version.
+I urge you to use Canva For Work, if you can’t afford the $12/month, just start with the free version.
 As soon as you’re making at least $12/month in your business, upgrade.
-It’s worth every penny and has been my greatest return on investment other than Convertkit .
+It’s worth every penny and has been my greatest return on investment other than CovertKit.

 The next tool I use is Thrive.

-I use Thrive to make all my opt-in forms and all my landing pages.
-It connects with Convertkit and I just pick which sequence I want my reader to be added to.CI tried to just use the forms and landing pages that came with Convertkit and while I really do love Convertkit, their forms are just not pretty enough for me!
+I tried to just use the forms that came with Convertkit and while I really do love CovertKit, their forms are just not pretty enough for me!

 “Pinterest pretty” is so important.
-Thrive helps me accomplish my Pinterest pretty forms and pages.
+Thrive helps me accomplish my Pinterest pretty forms.

-I waited awhile to make the jump to Convertkit, but I’m glad I did.
-I love being able to tag and segment my readers based on what freebies they opt in for.
+I waited a while to make the jump to CovertKit, but I’m glad I did.
+I love being able to tag and segment my readers based on what freebies they opt-in for.

 Add tagging to increase conversions

-You probably heard me mention this a couple times by now, let me elaborate.
+You probably heard me mention this a couple of times by now, let me elaborate.

 You can skyrocket your email list by offering awesome printable resources.
 But, if you’re throwing everyone into one big pot it can be hard to monetize that list, especially if you blog about different topics.